mbrock/jamie/README.md

 ./jamie --help
 ```

-## Contributing
+## Contributing (or "Joining Jamie's Pack")

+Want to help Jamie grow?
 Contributions are welcome!
-Please feel free to submit a Pull Request.
-When contributing, please:
+Just remember:

 1. Fork the repository and create your branch from `main`.
-2. Write clear, commented code.
+2. Write clear, commented code (Jamie likes to understand what's going on).
-3. Ensure any new features are properly tested.
+3. Ensure any new features are properly tested (Jamie doesn't like surprises).
-4. Update the README.md if you've made significant changes.
+4. Update the README.md if you've made significant changes (Help keep Jamie's diary up to date).

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later) - see the LICENSE file for details.
+Because Jamie believes in freedom, especially the freedom to eavesdrop on your Discord conversations (with your permission, of course).

+Now go forth and let Jamie revolutionize your Discord experience! 🚀🎉